afralmaz/intro-to-im/FINAL PROJECT/journal: documentation 1.md

-We worked on making sure the motors worked on our first meeting.
+We worked on making sure the motors worked on our first meeting!

 Photo of the board: